Cyanotype process – a modified extract from the book Blueprint to cyanotypes describing the classic or traditional cyanotype process.

 This recipe makes approximately 50 8×10 inch prints.
 The cyanotype is made up of two simple solutions:

-- Solution B: 10 grams Potassium ferricyanide and 100 ml. water.
+- Solution B: 10 grams Potassium ferricyanide and water to make up 100 ml solution.

 1Mixing the chemicals

-Dissolve the chemicals in water to make two separate solutions.
+Dissolve the chemicals in water (start with a little less than 100 ml in each) to make two separate solutions.
 Add Ammonium ferric citrate to water into one container and Potassium ferricyanide to water in another.
 Stir with a plastic spoon until the chemicals dissolve.
+Add water to make up 100 ml of solution.
+The chemicals will also have volume, so do not add 100 ml of water – the final solution should be 100 ml.
 Mix equal quantities of each solution together in a third container.
 Unused solutions can be stored separately in brown bottles away from light, but will not last very long once they have been mixed.
 Dispose of any unused chemicals in a sensible and environmentally friendly way!

 Your work area